rahulgopinath/rahulgopinath.github.io/_posts/2022-02-16-python-callgraph.markdown

 We [previously discussed](/post/2019/12/07/python-mci/) how one can write an interpreter Python, and we made use of this machinery in generating a [control flow graph](/post/2019/12/08/python-controlflow/).
-In this post, we will show how one can extract the static call graph using the same machinery.
+In this post, we will show how one can extract the static call-graph using the same machinery.
-A [call graph](https://en.wikipedia.org/wiki/Call_graph) is a directed graph data structure that encodes the structure of function calls in a program.
+A [call-graph](https://en.wikipedia.org/wiki/Call_graph) is a directed graph data structure that encodes the structure of function calls in a program.
-As in control-flow graph, a call graph is another abstract view of the interpreter.
+As in control-flow graph, a call-graph is another abstract view of the interpreter.
 Call graphs complement control flow graphs in static analysis.
 They allow one to identify which functions may be impacted by a change in one function